smkiewel/aeonRequestsDialog/README.md

 * 'datasource' must be set to 'json'

 * 'jsonUrl' must be set to the url to access the JSON.
-Query parameters should be included in the 'json_content' field.
+Query parameters should be included in the 'jsonContent' field.

 * 'jsonCallback' must be set to a function that will transform the result of the json call into the expected data format and return that object.
 The